 Prepare.
 Recover.
 Invest.

-The New York City Pandemic Response Institute (PRI) is a landmark initiative designed to help prepare NYC for future public health threats – from infectious diseases to climate-related health emergencies – by advancing racial equity and elevating NYC as a model of public health preparedness across the globe.
+The New York City Pandemic Response Institute (PRI) is a landmark initiative designed to proactively prepare NYC for future public health threats – from infectious disease to climate-related health emergencies.
+Its mission is to advance racial equity, build resilience, and promote public health preparedness throughout NYC and around the globe.

 Get Email Updates!